 New swimming pools may be filled at any time.
 However, it is unlawful to fill your pool without written authorization from Municipal Utilities.
 Review the Stockton Municipal Code Section 13.28.030 for a complete list of restricted water use.

 For a variance, please Contact Us.

 Good tips on how to save water at work in our "Water Saving Tips in the Workplace" brochure.

 The High Efficiency Toilet Direct Install Program is available for City of Stockton commercial, industrial, and institutional water customers.
 This program covers the cost of the hardware and installation when changing out older, inefficient toilets that use more than 1.6 gallons per flush.

 Participating plumbing contractors will install high efficiency toilets, low flow faucet aerators, and shower heads (when applicable).
 They will also review your water meter to check for leaks.
 The City of Stockton maintains a list of plumbing contractors that currently participate in the installation of high efficiency toilets.

 The City, as a participating member of the Stockton Area Water Suppliers, is a sponsor of the Greater Stockton Chamber of Commerce’s REACON Team.
 Through the REACON Team, assessments are conducted to evaluate water use, recycling, energy and air.

-The Water Conservation Program works to meet all goals and objectives as outlined in local, state, and federal water conservation guiding documents.
-Maintaining compliance with these requirements and regulations are a priority.
+The Water Conservation Program works to meet and prioritize all goals and objectives as outlined in local, state, and federal water conservation guiding documents.

-Greater Stockton Chamber of Commerce’s REACON Team - Assessments conducted to evaluate water use, recycling, energy and air.
+- Assessments to evaluate water use, recycling, energy, and air.

-Save Our Water - Statewide program aimed at helping Californians reduce everyday water use.
+- Statewide program to help Californians reduce everyday water use.